We offer a variety of adult learning opportunities throughout the year -- from ongoing classes to individual programs and guest speakers.

 Current offerings by day of the week include:

 Judaism for Beginners

-Join Rabbi Feder on Monday mornings, from 10- 11 a.m., for a casual introduction to Judaism class.
+Judaism for Beginners is led by the Rabbis and held every Monday mornings from 10:00 am - 11:00 am at Temple Israel.
+Join Rabbi Feder for a casual introduction to Judaism class where we discuss lifecycle, theology, holidays and everything in between!
 This class is perfect for Jews, those considering conversion, and those in interfaith families.
 All are welcome!
 No question is too basic or too tough.
-Babysitting is available.

 The Way Into Torah

 The class, led by Rabbi Alper, is for anyone interested in learning the Torah for the first time.
 Taught at an introductory level, Students will encounter some of the most famous laws and legends of Jewish history and culture.
 Each class will be based upon "classical" rabbinic interpretations of the Torah.
 Bring your own lunch.

 Weekly Class Meetings - Tuesdays, beginning in August of 2016

 12:15 pm - 1:15 pm at TI